-Ute Bültmann is an internationally recognized researcher in the field of work and health.
-She is a health scientist, epidemiologist and full professor of work and health from a life course perspective at the Department of Health Sciences, Community and Occupational Medicine, at the University Medical Center Groningen.
-Her research focuses on the (psychosocial) epidemiology of work and health, in particular mental health problems, the prevention of work-related illness, sickness absence, and work disability, the identification of labor market trajectories of workers with chronic health conditions, and the measurement of psychosocial factors at work and innovative health-related work outcomes.
+Ute Bültmann (German background, 1968, PhD) is an internationally recognized researcher in the field of Work and Health.
+She is a health scientist, epidemiologist, and full professor of work and health from a life course perspective at the Department of Health Sciences, Community and Occupational Medicine, at the University Medical Center Groningen.
+Her research focuses on the (psychosocial) epidemiology of work and health, in particular mental health problems, the prevention of work-related illness, sickness absence, and work disability, the identification of labour market trajectories, the measurement of psychosocial factors at work and innovative health-related work outcomes.

-Over the past years, Bültmann has developed an extensive knowledge base in the field of “Mental health and work” that was translated to the occupational health care field.
+Bültmann has developed an extensive knowledge base in the field of “Mental health and Work” that was translated to the occupational health care field.
 To enhance sustainable return to work and work participation of employees with mental health problems, she directed the development and testing of new measurement tools and interventions, in collaboration with the occupational health care setting.
 For the new concept of ‘health-related work functioning’, she initiated the cross-cultural translation and adaption of a measurement tool, in collaboration with researchers and practitioners, and facilitated the translation into over 10 languages worldwide.

-- Bültmann has over 180 international peer reviewed publications, a H-index of 34 with an average of 26.8 citations per item and a total of 4467 citations (Web of Science 01.09.2018).
-She authored many articles in flagship journals of the occupational and public health domain, such as the Scandinavian Journal of Work, Environment and Health, Occupational and Environmental Medicine, Journal of Epidemiology and Community Health, American Journal of Public Health, and the European Journal of Public Health.
+- Bültmann has published extensively in flagship journals of the public and occupational health domain, such as the Scandinavian Journal of Work, Environment and Health, Occupational and Environmental Medicine, Journal of Epidemiology and Community Health, American Journal of Public Health, and the European Journal of Public Health.

-- She has a strong national and international academic network, as shown by collaborations with researchers from the Netherlands, Denmark, Sweden, the USA and Canada.
-She is affiliated with the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW; since 2016), Visiting Professor at the National Research Centre for the Working Environment in Copenhagen, Denmark (since 2014); Guest Researcher at the Karolinska Institutet, Division of Insurance Medicine, Department of Clinical Neuroscience in Stockholm, Sweden (since 2012), and Adjunct Scientist at the Institute for Work & Health (IWH) in Toronto, Canada (since 2007; on hold since 2017 due to appointment in Scientific Advisory Committee of IWH).
+- Bültmann has a strong national and international academic network, as shown by collaborations with researchers from the Netherlands, Denmark, Sweden, the USA and Canada.
+She is affiliated with the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW; since 2016), Visiting Professor at the National Research Centre for the Working Environment in Copenhagen, Denmark (since 2014); Guest Researcher at the Karolinska Institutet, Division of Insurance Medicine, Department of Clinical Neuroscience in Stockholm, Sweden (since 2012), and Adjunct Scientist at the Institute for Work & Health (IWH) in Toronto, Canada (since 2007; on hold since 2017 due to appointment in IWH’s Scientific Advisory Committee).

-- She is Vice-President of the section “Sociel Security, Work and Health” of the European Public Health Association (2016); appointed member of the Scientific Committee of the Danish Work Environment Research Fund of the Ministry of Employment (2018), from 2016-2018 she served on the Health Council of the Netherlands, committee “Health and working longer”.
+- She is Vice-President of the section “Social Security, Work and Health” of the European Public Health Association (since 2016); appointed member of the Scientific Committee of the Work Environment Research Fund of the Danish Ministry of Employment (since 2018), from 2016-2018 she served on the Health Council of the Netherlands, committee “Health and working longer”.